oasisprotocol/docs/docs/general/mainnet/previous-upgrades/mainnet-upgrade.md

 The Oasis team will be offering live video support during the launch of Mainnet.
 Video call link and calendar details will be shared with node operators via email and Slack.

-For any additional support, please reach out via the [**#nodeoperators** Oasis Community Slack channel](../../oasis-network/connect-with-us.md) with your questions, comments, and feedback related to Mainnet.
+For any additional support, please reach out via the [**#node-operators** channel at the Oasis Network Community server on Discord](../../oasis-network/connect-with-us.md) with your questions, comments, and feedback related to Mainnet.

 To follow the network, please use one of the many community block explorers including [oasisscan.com](https://www.oasisscan.com/).[
 ](https://app.gitbook.com/@oasisprotocol/s/general/~/drafts/-MYKBZ_9kr9NSXQSnUVI/contribute-to-the-network/contribution-guidelines/@merged)